hassanvfx/routy/documentation/Navigation Payload.md

 ```

-The tricky part is that we would need to map the tabs into a position to match the numeric index
+The tricky part is that we would need to map the tabs into a position to match the numeric index.
+This could be resolved during the tab definition:

 ```swift
 define(tab: .Home, index:0){  HomeViewController() }